Jonathan2251/lbd/_sources/gpu.txt

 With vulkan and spir-v standard, the gpu can be used in OpenCL for Parallel Programming of Heterogeneous Systems [#opencl]_ [#computekernelwiki]_.
-And once OpenCL glows into a popular standard and more languages and frame work will support OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.
+And once OpenCL grows into a popular standard with more languages and framework supporting OpenCL language, GPU will take more jobs from CPU [#opencl-wiki-supported-lang]_.

 Now, you find llvm IR expanding from cpu to gpu becoming influentially more and